 College Rankings Are Not Very Important

 There is conflicting information about the influence of college rankings on prospective college student choices.
-A 2012 survey by Art & Science Group reported that 66 percent of students considered college rankings in their college application decisions.
-But the 2015 survey by the UCLA Higher Education Research Institute found that only 20 percent of college freshmen said college rankings were very important in their choice of college.
+A 2012 survey by Art & Science Group reported that 66% of students considered college rankings in their college decisions.
+But the 2015 survey by the UCLA Higher Education Research Institute found that only 20% of college freshmen said college rankings were very important for their choice of college.

-Digging deeper into the Art & Science Group study finds only 17 percent of students strongly agreed that college rankings were very important, not much different than the 18 percent figure in the same year’s UCLA survey.
+Digging deeper into the Art & Science Group study finds only 17% of students strongly agreed that college rankings were very important, not much different than the 18% figure in the same year’s UCLA survey.

 So 2/3 of prospective college students look at college rankings, but only 1/5 consider them to be very important when deciding where to apply and where to enroll.
 They matter most to students with high admissions test scores who are seeking prestigious colleges and universities.
 They also matter to the students’ parents.

 Even if prestige matters to you, you are unlikely to attend one of the top 100 four-year colleges, as the odds of admission are against you.
-The top 100 colleges enroll only about 6 percent of total college enrollment among the top 2,000 colleges.
+The top 100 colleges enroll only about 6% of total college enrollment among the top 2,000 colleges.

 Problems with College Rankings

 A big problem with college rankings is they don’t provide a personalized match that considers your criteria and goals.
 Choosing a college is a subjective decision that depends on what’s best for you, not an arbitrary popularity contest.

 The differences between the college ranked first and the college ranked 25th might not be significant.
 A difference of 0.1 points might be all it takes to shift a college up or down in the rankings.
 Greater variation in the rankings occurs only because of the annual tweaks in the ranking formulas.

 College rankings are often circular in nature.
 The top-ranked colleges have top rankings because they have strong reputations.
 They have a strong reputation, in part, because they had a top ranking last year.